 In this post, we are going to see how to change the PowerShell colors.
 There are not many options when it comes to changing the PowerShell colors.
-We can see the available list of colors using the following script.
+We can see the available list of colors using the following instructions.

 - List of Colors in Powershell.

 We can use the below script for displaying the list of colors in PowerShell.

 The output of the above script is shown in the image.

 From this, it is clear that there are not many colors to choose from when it comes to change the PowerShell Shell properties.

 We can assign different colors to different aspects of PowerShell.

 Below is a list of variables that should be set in order to manipulate the PowerShell color scheme.